saeyslab/muscatWrapper/vignettes/basic_analysis.md

 -   1. Check cell type abundance for the cell types of interest

--   2. Perform genome-wide differential expression (DS) analysis
+-   2. Perform genome-wide differential expression analysis

 -   3. Downstream analysis of the DS output, including visualization